macitpros/ss-dropbox/README.md

 3. Modify the script with your token.
 4. Save the script as an Application.
 5. Install the new Application in the Applications folder.
-6. Create some easy way for your customer to get at it (Dock, alias, etc…)
+6. Create some easy way for your customer to get at it (Watchman Contact menu, Dock, alias, etc…)

 **Extra tip:**